Looking for some fun new ways to bond with your cat?

 Building a bond requires developing a relationship based on love, respect, and trust.

-Utilizing these three principles are pivotal in coexisting happily with a cat.
+Utilizing these three principles is pivotal to coexisting happily with a cat.

 Following these ten actions will help you move closer to creating this bond.